-Seasoned farmer, businessman and proud father.
+Seasoned farmer, businessman, and proud father.

 Managing Director, Arable Capital Partners

 Mr. Yurosek has been with Arable Capital Partners since the fund’s inception in 2017.
-As a Managing Director for Arable Capital Partners, Mr. Yurosek is responsible for oversight on all acquisition opportunities as well as ongoing portfolio company operations.
+As a Managing Director for Arable Capital Partners, Mr. Yurosek is responsible for oversight of all acquisition opportunities as well as ongoing portfolio company operations.
 Mr. Yurosek serves on the boards of both Laurel Ag & Water and Fresh Innovations.

 Prior to Arable, Mr. Yurosek was the Head of Agriculture Operations for the agriculture asset management team for BMGI/Cascade Investment, the private holding company for Bill and Melinda Gates.
-Mr. Yurosek led the team responsible for acquisition and operational performance for a portfolio of agriculture assets, including 150,000+ acres of land, vertically integrated farming and food processing businesses primarily located in the United States.
+Mr. Yurosek led the team responsible for the acquisition and operational performance for a portfolio of agriculture assets, including 150,000+ acres of land, and vertically integrated farming and food processing businesses primarily located in the United States.

 Mr. Yurosek comes from a long history of farming and agriculture in the central valley of California.
 Before joining BMGI team, he spent 14 years at Bolthouse Farms in his hometown of Bakersfield, CA. When he left Bolthouse, he was the Vice President of Agriculture and Regional Operation responsible for $550 million in revenue and 750 employees.

-Mr. Yurosek has an M.B.A. with a concentration in Agricultural Business from Colorado State University and Bachelor of Science from Colorado State University with a major in Agricultural Business and Economics.
+Mr. Yurosek has an M.B.A. with a concentration in Agricultural Business from Colorado State University and a Bachelor of Science from Colorado State University with a major in Agricultural Business and Economics.